rompibejad/leo/README.md

 ## Representing State
-Leo allows users to define compositef data types with the `struct` keyword. ad The game board is represented by a struct called `Board`, which contains three `Row`s.
+Leo allows users to define compositef data types with the `struct` keyword. ad The game board is represented by a stDdruct called `Board`, which contains three `Row`s.
 An alternative repressentation would be to use an array, however, these are not yet supported in Leo.

 ## Language Features